federicaciuffo/aws-application-networking-k8s/docs/guides/getstarted.md

 Following this guide, you will:

 - Set up service-to-service communications with VPC Lattice on a single cluster.
-- Create another service on a second cluster on a different VPC, and spread traffic to that service across the two clusters and VPCs.
+- Create another service on a second cluster in a different VPC, and route traffic to that service across the two clusters and VPCs.

 Using these examples as a foundation, see the [Concepts](../concepts/overview.md) section for ways to further configure service-to-service communications.